-8. box with additional parameters is shown in Fig. 5.28.
+8. To set additional parameters for the series, click on the ADVANCED button.
+The dialog box with additional parameters is shown in Fig. 5.28.
 If you want the reconstruction mode and the slice thickness to be taken into account while capturing images, check the Use MIP settings box.
 For details on reconstruction modes, see Section 5.13.1.
 9. Set the image size if necessary.
 10. The image area that is to be exported is highlighted by a white frame positioned symmetrically with respect to the intersection point of the cutting planes.
 To resize the area, drag the white frame, holding the left mouse button.
 11. To rotate the reslice area, rotate the cutting planes.
 The cutting planes are described in Section 5.5.2.
 12. The other two planes display projections of the exported slices.
 If necessary, move or rotate them in the same way.
-13. Click OK to export the series or CANCEL to cancel. new series is formed for the selected layer series and exported in the coordinate system basic layer series with consideration to level-to-level fusion.
-The FrameOfReferenceUID tag value for the exported series is the same as the FrameOfReferenceUID tag value for the basic layer.
+13. Click OK to export the series or CANCEL to cancel.
+A new series is formed for the selected layer series and exported in the coordinate system basic layer.
 The exported series is saved in the current study as a new series.